tabernarious/f5-automated-backup-iapp/README.md

 * Added custom cipher option for SCP!
 (In case BIG-IP and the destination server are not cipher-compatible out of the box.)
 * Added StrictHostKeyChecking=no option.
 (This is insecure and should only be used for testing--lots of warnings.)
 * Combined SCP and SFTP because they are both using SCP to perform the remote copy.
 (Easier to maintain!)

+# Known Issues, Request, and Other Notes
+* F5 TMOS 11.4.1 - 11.5.3 have not been tested (they may work).
+* Using a 4096 bit private key for SFTP/SCP results in error "Unable to decrypt text of length (4338) which exceeds the max of (4048)" which may be an iApp bug/limitation of fields designated as type "password". (github Issue #12)
+    * Could add a second field to accept part of the key, then combine the values.
+    * Could use something like this to pull the key from the F5 filestore (though this would result in the key being accessible via the GUI).
+This might even work with encrypted keys: grep "sys file ssl-key /Common/KEY-NAME.key" -A1 /config/bigip.conf |tail -1 |sed 's/    cache-path //'
+* Reported issues with FTP (sending archive before finished or corrupting?) (github Issue #15)
+* Reported issues with SMB from v12.x to Windows Server 2012 (github Issue #17)
+* Add automatic pruning for FTP and SFTP/SCP.
+    * Use "dir -t" or "nlist -t" commands to pull file list...